Skip to main content

 Cockfighting, penalties increased, presence at cockfights, penalties, confiscation procedures, terms defined, reporting procedures, Secs.
 13A-12-4.1, 13A-12-4.2 added; Sec.
 13A-12-4 am'd.

-This bill would require persons who regularly keep cocks to register the location of the cocks with the Alabama Department of Agriculture and Industries for the purpose of disease control.
+• Persons who regularly keep cocks must register the location of the cocks with the Alabama Department of Agriculture and Industries for disease control.

 Subjects